Zudoku

 • Pay only for the seconds of actual execution.

-🌍 Serverless-Ready
+🌍 Serverless-ready

-Easily integrate with pipelines and workloads that demand ephemeral execution:
+Integrate with pipelines and workloads that demand ephemeral execution:

 • Trigger browsers via APIs or serverless functions.